 - Step 4: Add the coconut milk, spinach, parsley, salt and black pepper.
 Stir well.

 - Step 5: Place the salmon inside the sauce.
-Lower the heat and simmer for 5 minutes or until fully cooked.
+Lower the heat and simmer for 5 minutes, or until the meat is fully cooked.

 - Step 6: Serve the sauce over rice, noodles or pasta.
-Garnish with parsley.
+Garnish with fresh parsley.

 Tips & Tricks to Nail the Creamy Salmon Recipe

-- Bulk up the salmon dish by adding other veggies like zucchini, mushrooms and potatoes, and even greens like kale.
+- Bulk up the salmon dish by adding other vegetables like zucchini, mushrooms, and potatoes, as well as greens like kale.

 Serving Ideas & Suggestions